IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-3-sample.md

 layout: docs
 title: TemperatureSample sample application for IBM Streams Runner for Apache Beam
 navtitle: TemperatureSample sample app
-description:  You can use a simple application called `TemperatureSample` to learn how to submit and monitor an Apache Beam 2.0 application in the Streaming Analytics service on Bluemix.
+description:  You can use a simple application called `TemperatureSample` to learn how to submit and monitor an Apache Beam 2.0 application in the Streaming Analytics service on IBM Cloud.
 weight:  10
 published: true
 tag: beam